glo26/bdev.ai/README.md

 *“The secret of change is to focus all of your energy, not on fighting the old, but building on the new.“ -Socrates (470-399 BC), Philosopher*

+Make your LinkedIn outreach super personalized and secure a higher conversion rate by installing our chrome extension here: XXX

+Make your email outreach super personalized and secure a higher conversion rate by installing our chrome extension here: XXX

+Contact hello@bdev.ai for more information about our project.
+Thanks! -Founding team, Bdev.ai

 --

 For the longest time in history, the flow of sales have been the same.
 With the rise of Bladerunner team, we are restoring the fun and adventures back into the sales process--invigorating a high morale within sales teams all around the world working in the B2B SaaS vertical!